corda/corda/docs/source/corda-configuration-file.rst

     $env:KEY_PASS=$(corporatePasswordStore --cordaKeyStorePassword); $env:TRUST_PASS=$(corporatePasswordStore --cordaTrustStorePassword); java -jar corda.jar

-For non PowerShell launching on windows, it is not possible to perform command substitution, and so the variables must be specified manually.
+For launching on Windows without PowerShell, it is not possible to perform command substitution, and so the variables must be specified manually, for example:

 .. sourcecode:: shell

-    SET KEY_PASS=mypassword; SET TRUST_PASS=mypassword; java -jar corda.jar
+    SET KEY_PASS=mypassword & SET TRUST_PASS=mypassword & java -jar corda.jar

 .. warning:: If this approach is taken, the passwords will appear in the windows command prompt history.